-Description The property is a purpose built top floor flat in a three storey block of 23 residential units.
-There is a commercial premises on the ground floor.
-This is currently operating as Aldi supermarket.
-Accommodation Second Floor: Entrance hall, lounge, bedroom, kitchen, bathroom.
-Gross Internal Floor Area (m2) Approximately 41m 2 .
-Neighbourhood and Location The property forms part of a mixed residential and commercial area within Ayr.
+Description The property is a purpose built second floor flat in a three storey block of six units.
+Accommodation Second Floor: Hallway, Living/Dining Room, Kitchen, three Bedrooms and Bathroom.
+Gross Internal Floor Area (m2) Approximately 69m 2 .
+Neighbourhood and Location The property forms part of an established residential area in the village of High Valleyfield.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Circa 40 years old.
-Weather It was overcast and dry, following generally mixed weather conditions.
-Chimney Stacks There are no chimney stacks.
+Age Built around 1955 and extensively renovated in around the 1990s.
+Weather It was overcast and dry, following generally similar conditions.
+Chimney Stacks There is a redundant chimney stack in the loft space.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-There is a small flat section above the lounge window, I was unable to see the roof covering from ground level.
-Access to the roof space is available via a hatch within the bedroom wardrobe.
-The roof is of timber construction, with fibreboard.
-Insulation materials have been laid between the ceiling joists.
+The ridges are formed in tile.
+Valleys appear to be lined with metal materials.
+Access to the roof space over common parts is available via a hatch in the common landing.
+Access to the roof space over the subject is available via a hatch in the hallway.
+The roof is of timber construction, with fibreboard sarking.
+Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+The gutters are of a PVC half round design with PVC downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally brick faced.
-The damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
+The walls appear to be of cavity block construction, externally harled and brick faced.
+The walls are approximately 370mm thick.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed, timber frame type.
+The windows are of a double glazed UPVC type.
+The access door is of a timber flush design.
+The soffits and fascias are formed in timber.
+External Decorations Visually inspected.
+The external timbers are painted.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas Circulation areas visually inspected.